Engoo Blog Conversation

 • I hear the news has cherry blossom forecasts.
 Are these helpful for people’s daily life?
 Or are they mainly useful for planning trips?

-• Do the cherry trees actually produce cherries?
-Or are they just for the blossoms?
+• Do the cherry trees actually produce cherries or are they just for the blossoms?

 When the season is at its peak, people flock to famous spots for some cherry blossom viewing.
 This usually involves gatherings and picnics under the trees.